Trade Me: Origins and early development

 Trade Me developed slowly initially, because its founder had little funding to pay for the costs of hosting and of expanding the site.
 In addition, Trade Me initially offered a completely free service for both buyers and sellers, a strategy for expanding its member base at the cost of short-term revenue.
 With little money and time available to work on the site, Morgan made the critical decision to sell almost half of his new company to his former Deloitte colleagues, bringing him around $75,000.

-By August 1999 membership had risen to 3500, and Morgan could dedicate most of his time and funding to the site.
+By August 1999 membership had risen to 3,500, and Morgan could dedicate most of his time and funding to the site.
 The early strategy for Trade Me involved simply increasing its user base and encouraging members to refer their friends to the site.
 Trade Me launched the Safe Trader escrow service about this time.

-For a snapshot of Trade Me's early development see the Internet Archive's Trade Me archive.

-The running Kiwi in the Trade Me logo is named "Kevin" or "Kev" and his name can be seen by hovering over the site logo.
-Trade Me often change the logo and stylise Kevin to reflect major events in the calendar.

 Growth and expansion

 In its early years Trade Me continued to struggle, slowly increasing its user base, but facing financial challenges.
 The site initially used web banners, but falling prices for advertising made web-banner revenue insufficient to cover expenses.
 Trade Me then introduced fees for auction services: first for features such as bold titles; then in September 2000 it introduced "success fees".
 This action proved the turning point for Trade Me, saving the site from potential financial disaster.
 Much of the success to come was based around the 'Trade Me Manifesto', a series of ten values for keeping the site fast and the company technology focused.

 eBay tried to enter the New Zealand market in 2001, but had little success.
 Trade Me has remained the major Internet-auction site in New Zealand, with both international and smaller national competitors gaining relatively little market penetration.
 Morgan commented on eBay's attempt to penetrate the New Zealand market in an interview: